SharePoint planning guide

 Here's an overview of important details you should consider when planning how to build out, configure, and manage your SharePoint environment.

-Plan the site collections you need to create
+Plan the sites you need to create

-Plan your site collection details
+Plan your site details

 |If you want to determine this:||Ask this:|